Meth Side Effects On The Skin (Meth Sores)

 Meth abuse leads rapidly to addiction and can quickly deteriorate a person’s life.
-What many people find the most shocking about the way meth affects the body are the sores caused by meth effects on the skin.
+What many people find most shocking about the way meth affects the body is the sores caused by meth’s effect on the skin.

 How Does Meth Affect The Skin?